Basic Usage

 There is another optional way of creating a Minari dataset and that is by using the minari.create_dataset_from_buffers() function.
 The data collection is left to the user instead of using the minari.DataCollector wrapper.
 The user will be responsible for creating their own buffers to store the stepping data, and these buffers must follow a specific structure specified in the function API documentation.

-When collecting data with the minari.DataCollector wrapper, the recorded data is saved into temporary files and it won’t be permanently saved in disk until the DataCollector.create_dataset() function is called.
-For large datasets, to avoid losing all of the collected data, extra data from a minari.DataCollector can be appended to checkpoint the data collection process.
+When collecting data with the minari.DataCollector wrapper, the recorded data is saved into temporary files and it won’t be permanently saved on disk until the DataCollector.create_dataset() function is called.
+To prevent losing data for large datasets, it is recommended to create the dataset during data collection and append the data to it using DataCollector.add_to_dataset().

 Continuing the 'CartPole-v1' example we can checkpoint the newly created Minari dataset every 10 episodes as follows: